A Nepal Travelog

 Ensure that you go through the online immigration registration some days before you fly to Nepal.
 Be aware that you can't buy anything at the departure area in the airport.
 Once you have passed the immigration and security check, you will only find free water.
 The only shop which was available before is closed.

 Negotiate with the driver before the trip.
 Usually a fair price is about 50% of what the driver offers you.

 Bus trips are an adventure itself.
-If you can choose, go for the deluxe busses.
+If you can choose, go for the deluxe buses.
 Although they are not up to western standards, it's still the most comfortable way to travel if you don't want to spend more money for a flight.
-A trip from Kathmandu to Pokhara costs about 20 - 25$ per Person.
-Greenline Tours is often recommended in the internet.
-We've been told that in the meantime, the service and quality of the busses isn't that good anymore.
+A trip from Kathmandu to Pokhara costs about 20 - 25$ per person.
+Greenline Tours is often recommended on the internet.
+We've been told that in the meantime, the service and quality of the buses isn't that good anymore.
 There are many other companies on the market which offer better trips.

 Due to the bad conditions of the road and the massive traffic, flying between cities is often the best and safest choice.